ifahrentholz/webstorm-snippets/README.md

 1. Download the live_template.jar file
 2. Open Webstorm (Or any other IDEA IDE)
-3. Goto File > Import Settings and choose the live_template.jar file
+3. Goto File > Import Settings > select the live_template.jar file

 ### TODO (collaborators are welcome)